Should You Rent-to-Own Investment Property You Own?

 Cons

-1 – Clouded title and thus harder to get an investor loan.
+1. Clouded title and thus harder to get an investor loan

-2 – Market rent may continue to go up during that time frame.
+2. Market rent may continue to go up during that time frame

-Typically, rent-to-own monthly premiums are based off of the current market rate.
+Typically, rent-to-own monthly premiums are based on the current market rate.
 In some real estate markets, especially growing or seller’s markets, the monthly rent may continue to go up during the lease period.
 To combat this potential con, sellers need to conduct market research to ensure that they aren’t losing money due to increase rental trends.

-3 – In some states eviction is only possible through a forfeiture or foreclosure.
+3. In some states, eviction is only possible through a forfeiture or foreclosure

 Many states in the Midwest don’t allow simple evictions on rent-to-own properties.
-Instead, the seller will be forced to go through the forfeiture or foreclosure process, if they need to legally evict the tenant.
-These processes can be costly and time consuming.
+Instead, the seller will be forced to go through the forfeiture or foreclosure process if they need to legally evict the tenant.
+These processes can be costly and time-consuming.
 Whenever possible, sellers want to choose landlord-friendly states, so that they can avoid the negative impacts and pitfalls associated with this particular con.

-4 – Some counties require you to record the option contract.
+4. Some counties require you to record the option contract

 If you have to record the option contract, additional legal fees will apply.
 Other fees will also need to be paid if the buyer does decide to purchase the home, or if they choose to walk away after the lease term has ended.